HEA6 - Delivering a safe, efficient, accessible, sustainable and health-enabling transport system

 - address air quality, carbon emissions and noise pollution;

-- actively promote sustainable travel choices.
+- actively promote and facilitate sustainable travel choices and quiet connected communities.

-- Facilitating and encouraging walking and cycling through protecting the amenity and safety of the public realm, avoiding street clutter and other unnecessary obstructions and structures, making specific provision for people with disabilities, and maintaining and improving the Public Rights of Way network.
+- Facilitating and encouraging walking and cycling through protecting the amenity and safety of the public realm, avoiding street clutter and other unnecessary obstructions and structures, making specific provision for people with all disabilities, and maintaining and improving the Public Rights of Way network.

 - Delivering a public transport system that everyone can use, including working with the bus companies to provide easier ticketing, clear journey planning and timetable information, and accessible boarding and alighting across the city.